Destination Brand Preference. Not happening.

 It doesn’t create destination brand preference.
 In great times, when all the boats were floating, you may have not noticed.
 Now you will.

 If you take that same approach, you can expect your messaging to help the market leader most.
-When the market’s brands are saying the same things, most customers will default to the market leader.
-(It’s the reason why Budweiser is such a dominant player in beer, for example.)
+When the market’s brands are saying the same things, most customers default to the market leader.
+(It’s the reason why Walmart is such a dominant player in retail, for example.)

 Create a REAL Destination Brand Preference

 Destination brand preference is never found in amenities, benefits, features or costs.
-If it were, the market leader would always have a corner on the market and they would be either the low cost provider or the finest in amenities.
-You and I both know it is simply not the case.
+If it were, the market leader would always have a corner on the market.
+And it would be either the low cost provider or the finest in amenities.
+That is simply not the case.

 Preference can be determined by having a brand promise and meaning in which prospects see themselves in and want to be a part of.
 Most prospects have no idea why they selected their preference.